sjparkinson/uncomplicated.systems/_posts/2019-03-20-bash-for-beginners.md

 ---
 layout: post
-title: "Lets have a bash at Bash"
+title: "Let's have a bash at Bash"
 ---

 This is going to be really fun.
 It'll be like going back in time forty years.
 We'll be  using websites with _litterally no CSS_.